Writing for readers

 And other things too…

 Cheryl also ventures into short stories and flash fiction.
 Some of these pieces, together with novel opening chapters, have won prizes and commendations.
 Take a look here to read (and in some cases, listen to) a selection of flash fiction.
-Dragon Gift , her slim collection of stories with myths or fairytale themes includes several prize winners.
-The eBook is free when you subscribe to Cheryl’s newsletter – see below!
+Dragon Gift , her slim collection of stories with myths or fairytale themes includes several prize winners, as does her later collection of historically based tales, Who can believe in witches? and other stories.
+Find them here on her Books page.

 Link to Sammy's Walks book on Amazon